dinomite/talks/kotlin/kotlin.md

 # What do I know?

+- JVM (Java, Groovy, Kotlin)
+- Ruby & Rails
 - Perl and Regexes
 - PHP (5.3/5.4)
+- JavaScript when I have to
-- Ruby & Rails
+- Android & iOS in a pinch
-- JVM (Java, Groovy, Kotlin)

 ---